DSR-RHIT/creating-reproducible-reports/pages/006_initializing-an-Rmd-script.md

 ```

-### initializing knitr
+# initializing knitr

 A *code chunk* is R code embedded in the Rmd script.

-The lines of R code are preceded by
+The code chunk begins with:
 <pre><code>```{r}</code></pre>

-then you write the R code, and end with
+then you write some R code

+and the chunk ends with:
 <pre><code>```</code></pre>

 We have three methods for inserting code chunks: